StarterX4/minetest-realtest_mt5/README.md

 There are many ores to find and many things to craft.
 From now on, you should be able to proceed on your own.
 Have fun!

 ## Credits
 This game was developed by minetest.net user sda97 and released in 2012.
-In 2020, Wuzzy made a few changes to make this game compatible with Minetest 5.0.0, but the lion's share of the work was done by sda97.
+In 2020, Wuzzy made some changes to make this game compatible with Minetest 5.0.0, but the lion's share of the work was done by sda97.

 It contains many mods by other people as well, see the respective README files inside the mods.